-That need, in turn, is fueling huge growth in edge computing technologies.
+That need is fueling huge growth in edge computing technologies.
 The market for edge computing technologies stood at $3.5 billion in 2019, according to Grand View Research.
 Moreover, the research and consulting firm estimated the compound annual growth rate for edge computing technologies to exceed 37% from 2020 to 2027.

-There are a mix of products that make up this market space: hardware, including gateways and servers designed for edge computing, as well as software, edge-managed platforms and services.
+There are a mix of products that make up this market: hardware, including gateways and servers designed for edge computing, as well as software, edge-managed platforms and services.

-Edge computing vendors today include long-standing tech companies, newer entries and startups.
-Some of the vendors offer a range of products and services to organizations across industry verticals.
-Some sell specialized offerings, like ruggedized hardware that can withstand harsh environmental conditions, including those found on offshore oil rigs.
+Edge computing vendors include longstanding tech companies, newer entries and startups.
+Some vendors offer a range of products and services to organizations across industry verticals.
+Some sell specialized offerings, such as ruggedized hardware that can withstand harsh environmental conditions, including those found on offshore oil rigs.
 And others target their technologies to specific industries, such as transportation or utilities.

-Although much of that data ends up in the cloud, organizations are finding that some use cases are demanding that the analysis of data needs to happen as close as possible to the endpoint devices rather than in centralized corporate data systems; in other words, handling all the data from endpoint devices must happen on the edge, too.
+Although much of that data ends up in the cloud, organizations are finding that some use cases require data analytics closer to endpoint devices rather than in centralized corporate data systems; in other words, handling all the data from endpoint devices must happen at the edge, too.

 Adlink Technology is a global company that sells both hardware and software products ranging from industrial motherboards to complete systems.
 Its IoT and edge computing offerings include two 5G multi-access edge computing (MEC) servers, as well as various IoT hardware and software products.
 Adlink serves numerous industries, with customers in aviation, defense, healthcare, manufacturing, retail, telecommunications and transportation, among others.

-Similarly, Cisco has various products and services to support enterprise edge computing use cases, including more conventional equipment, like routers and IoT networking hardware, as well as purpose-built edge servers.
-Its offerings in the latter class include its Edge Series devices, which provide a cloud-accessible, all-in-one open computing platform and its MEC platform.
+Similarly, Cisco has various products and services to support enterprise edge computing use cases, including more conventional equipment, such as routers and IoT networking hardware, as well as purpose-built edge servers.
+Its offerings in the latter class include its Edge Series devices, which provide a cloud-accessible, all-in-one open computing platform, and its MEC platform.
 One example of its edge products is its IC3000 Industrial Compute Gateway, which has built-in security and manageability at scale to enable decision-making at the edge by processing and normalizing data from various sensors.
 The company also offers software to support enterprise edge deployments.
-An example is its Edge Intelligence IoT software to move data from connected assets at the network edge to multi-cloud application destinations.
+An example is its Edge Intelligence IoT software to move data from connected device assets at the edge network to multi-cloud application destinations.